Oregon Center for the Arts at Southern Oregon University

 The Museum is actively involved with the University’s studio art experience by exhibiting work from important professional contemporary Oregon, national, and international artists.
 The Museum’s programming includes a nascent visiting artist-in-residence program with artists creating original works on site.
 These are presented in the Museum and provide unique opportunities for student involvement.
 Strong collaborative programs are developed with all areas of the arts to engage students and present works of innovation and exploration.

-A second component of the Oregon Center for the Arts at SOU is its university related programs including Chamber Music Concerts, the ShakespeareAMERICA Institute (a partnership between SOU and OSF), High School Honors Band and Choir, Shakespeare Visiting Schools Program and more, all of which serve as cultural and academic accompaniment that make available unique educational experiences for students, stimulate recruitment and provide artistic distinctiveness to the Center and the entire University.
+A second component of the Oregon Center for the Arts at SOU is its university related programs including Chamber Music Concerts, the proposed ShakespeareAMERICA Institute (a partnership between SOU and OSF), the Institute of New Writing/Ashland, High School Honors Band and Choir, Shakespeare Visiting Schools Program and more, all of which serve as cultural and academic accompaniment that make available unique educational experiences for students, stimulate recruitment and provide artistic distinctiveness to the Center and the entire University.

 Community Arts Partnerships